cooscoos/Hoive/README.md

 * Code spider and bee movement ranges, see https://www.redblobgames.com/grids/hexagons/
 * Prohibit player movement of existing chips before bee is placed
+* Ensure bee is played on or before player's turn 3 (i.e. if turn N for first_player or N+ for not first_player, check if bee's position is None.
+If it is, then must play bee)
 * Code a win state if opponent's bee has 6 neighbours at the end of your turn

 ### Other animals